ericdaugherty/itunesexport-scala/docs/README.txt

 Usage

+iTunes Export only works Java v15 or earlier.

 iTunes Export is a command line application that uses the Java Runtime Environment (JRE) to execute.
 To use it, open a command window to the directory where iTunes Export is installed and execute the following command: